If you’re ready to launch or accelerate a leadership career in healthcare, you’re likely weighing your degree options.

 The good news is there are several types of healthcare degrees that can qualify you for a management career in the medical field.
 But with all the options out there, finding the right match can be confusing.

-An MHA is a degree program that focuses on business management within the healthcare system.
-It prepares students to develop, plan, and manage healthcare operations within facilities and across systems.
-The curriculum usually involves basic business courses and some industry-specific subjects.
+An MHA, referred to as a master of health administration or a master of healthcare administration, is a degree program that focuses on business management within the healthcare system.
+This program is not to be confused with an MBA program or a healthcare MBA.
+An MHA prepares students to develop, plan, and manage healthcare operations within facilities and across systems.
+The curriculum usually involves basic business courses, much like a healthcare MBA, and some industry-specific subjects.

 Other areas of study might include subjects like:

 - Medical informatics

 - Health policy

 The most common jobs for those with an MHA include:

 - Division Director

 - Unit Administrator